 Your problem may be an overloaded circuit—meaning that these appliances are pulling more electrical current than the circuit can handle.

-Major problems with flickering lights that usually requires an electrician to fix it:
+Major problems with flickering lights that usually require an electrician to fix them:

 - Sensory overload on a circuit